DReichLab/cTools/README.analysis.md

 <!--
 Written by Nick on 6/15/14
-Revised by Mengyao Zhao
+Revised by Mengyao Zhao and Nick
-Last revision: 9/11/16
+Last revision: 11/14/16

 -->